 RCC will coordinate with RW to obtain its written consent for the development as part of the assessment process.
 RW will assess the application having regard to potential impacts on the water and wastewater networks.
 This may result in RW requesting conditions be included on the development approval or compliance permit.
 These conditions may require infrastructure to be provided at the applicant's cost to enable the development to be connected to the network.
-Typical conditions include the following:
+Redland Water requires suitable access to all sewer maintenance structures within the development and therefore applicants may also be required to provide appropriate access easements to these sewer maintenance structures.
+Typical conditions may include the following: